 Over the past years, there have emerged various optical module form factor types with the growth of new technology and high-speed interconnects, among which QSFP56, as a member of the QSFP family, is a solution for 200G applications.
 What‘s the difference between QSFP56 with other QSFP family form factors?
 Is QSFP56 the same as QSFP56-DD?
 If you are wondering about these questions, this article is for you.

 QSFP56—Form Factor of 200G Transceivers

 To make clear what QSFP56 is, let’s take a look at the QSFP form factor first.
 Quad Small Form-Factor Pluggable (QSFP) was developed after SFP, which was originally designed to replace the single-channel SFPs with high-density optical modules.
 Due to the fact that it denotes four lanes for up to 4 wavelengths, it provides higher bandwidth capacity compared with the SFP modules.

 Developed on the basis of QSFP, 40G QSFP+ arose and then 100G QSFP28 came into use for high-density applications.
-With the rising of data traffic in data centers and advanced network applications, the market is urgent to achieve higher-speed general availability.
-There is more addition to QSFP family form factors, such as 200G QSFP56 and 400G QSFP56-DD.
+With the rising data traffic in data centers and advanced network applications, the market is urgent to achieve higher-speed general availability.
+There is more addition to the QSFP family form factors, such as 200G QSFP56 and 400G QSFP56-DD.

 100G 40KM QSFP28 ER4